karllessard/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

   void onEach(DoubleSupplier func);  // supply all remaining elements }
 ```
+The allocation of <code><i>Type</i>Tensor</code> instances can be done through the new factory class `org.tensorflow.util.Tensors`,
+a potential replacement to the current `org.tensorflow.Tensors` which could become deprecated.
+Methods exposed by this class
+will be described in the following sections.

 The <code><i>Type</i>Tensor</code> interfaces support normal integer indexation, similar to Java arrays.

 Ex: let `tensor` be a matrix on `(x, y)`